-Since 1982, we have been an independent academic unit serving the entire campus community and remain a key part of undergraduate general education here at the University of Massachusetts.
-Our award-winning program's mission is to help students at UMass Amherst acquire the writing skills they need in their courses, their careers, and their lives in general.
+Since 1982, we have been an independent academic unit serving the entire campus community and remain a key part of undergraduate general education here at the University of Massachusetts Amherst.

 Since joining the Writing Program in September 2020, Dr. Burnside has been teaching College Writing 112 and has been involved in our teacher training program.
 Dr. Burnside also led the Writing Program’s Tech Fellows group, creating a space to explore the technological integration of pedagogy and praxis in the classroom.